 Tax expenses in the statement of comprehensive income consist of the tax based on taxable income for the year and deferred taxes.
 Taxes based on taxable income for the year are calculated using the applicable tax rates.
 Taxes are adjusted with any taxes arising from previous years.
-Maltese companies' income taxes are recognised and paid applying the nominal income tax rate which is 35%.
-Six sevenths of this tax is refunded when the company pays a dividend.
-Consequently the effective tax rate is 5%.
-The tax refund is recognised when the dividend is declared.
+Maltese companies' income taxes are recognised by applying the nominal income tax rate which is 35%.
+Six sevenths of this tax is credited to the shareholder.
+The Maltese companies forms a fiscal unit and consequently the effective tax rate is 5%.
 Taxes arising from items recognised directly in equity are presented as income tax relating to other comprehensive income.